Brian-Pho/Textbook-Notes/_posts/textbooks/2018-08-01-the-quest-for-artificial-intelligence.md

 - Undoubtedly, some of the blame for their unjustified optimism could be placed on AI researchers themselves who were motivated to make exaggerated promises.
 - The failure to deliver systems matching these unrealistic hopes, together with the accumulating critical commentary that I have already mentioned, combined in the mid to late 1980s to bring on what came to be called an "AI winter."

-### Chapter Twenty-Five: Controversies and Alternative Paradigms
+### Chapter 25: Controversies and Alternative Paradigms

 - Frustrated with AI's slowdown, people with different approaches to AI eagerly stepped forward to claim that what AI needed was more of this or that alternative to AI's reigning paradigm "good-old-fashioned AI" or GOFAI.
 - GOFAI had as its primary rationale the belief that a "physical symbol system has the necessary and sufficient means for intelligent action."
 But GOFAI seemed to be running out of steam during the 1980s, making it vulnerable to challenges by AI researchers themselves.